IPhone 17 Pro: Design

-Both the iPhone 17 Pro models feature a new design over predecessor models and come in three colors: Cosmic Orange, Deep Blue, and Silver.
+Both iPhone 17 Pro models feature a new design over predecessor models.
+The sides of the phones are more rounded due to a single piece of aluminum connecting the back to the sides.
+A pane of glass is placed on the back of the phone to enable wireless charging.
+The models are offered in three colors: Cosmic Orange, Deep Blue, and Silver.

-They are the first iPhone Pro models to feature the aluminum chassis design rather than the titanium chassis design (used in both the iPhone 15 Pro and iPhone 16 Pro, later used in the iPhone Air) and the stainless steel chassis design (used in the iPhone X and iPhone XS, and in iPhone Pro models until the iPhone 14 Pro), in response to the overheating issues of the iPhone 15 Pro.

-They are also the first iPhone Pro models to not come in the neutral dark or black color option.
-This is also the first time all models, including Pro version and exclusively supplies the United States, have been manufactured in India.
+They are the first iPhone Pro models to feature an aluminum chassis rather than a titanium chassis (seen on iPhone 15 Pro, iPhone 16 Pro, and iPhone Air) or a stainless steel chassis (seen on all iPhone Pro models until iPhone 14 Pro).
+This change was made in response to overheating issues with the iPhone 15 Pro.
+The phones are also the first iPhone Pro models that are not offered in a neutral dark or black color.